qt911025/d20m-srd-zhcn/target/1Modern现代/27msrdcombat.md

 Objects (including vehicles) and some types of creatures are immune to critical hits.
 A 20 is always a successful hit, but deals no extra damage against these targets.

 Defense
 A character’s Defense represents how hard it is for opponents to land a solid, damaging blow on the character.
-It’s the attack roll result that an opponent needs to achieve to hit the character.
-The average, unarmored civilian has a Defense of 10.
-A character’s Defense is equal to:
+It’s the attack roll result that an opponent needs to achieve to hit the character. 一般一个没有武装的平民防御值为10。A character’s Defense is equal to:
 10 + Dexterity modifier + class bonus + equipment bonus + size modifier
 Dexterity Modifier
 If a character’s Dexterity is high, he or she is particularly adept at dodging blows or gunfire.
 If a character’s Dexterity is low, he or she is particularly inept at it.
 Characters apply their Dexterity modifier to Defense.